news-r/website/contributing.md

 <mark>If you are visiting this page, thank you for even contemplating a contribution.</mark>

 Pretty much anyone is of course welcome to contribute to the initiative.
 Please report any bug you encounter or suggest any feature by opening Github issues.
-Also feel free to contribute on any [Github](https://github.com/news-r) software by creating pull request.
+Also feel free to contribute on any [Github](https://github.com/news-r) software by creating pull requests.

 Then of course there are other contriutions which I omitted to mention, e.g. if you can design, a logo would great.
 The only thing that is not accepted currently is money.